-- There’s the Historic Candlelight Cave Tour (which is also suitable for children) and the Wild Cave Tour (which is more strenuous and involves more physical activity)
+- The cave offers five tours with varying degrees of difficulty.
+The Historic Candlelight Cave Tour is suitable for groups with children, while the Wild Cave Tour is done away from the developed trails and is thus more strenuous and involves more physical activity.

 The Natural Bridge Cavern deserves to be called one of the best caves in the US.

-- One of the best otherworldly experiences you can experience while visiting the cave is the Bracken Bat Flight that takes place during the summer months.
-This is when the largest bat colony in the world (we’re talking millions) spiral out of the cave into the night in an almost ethereal manner.
+- One of the best otherworldly experiences you can have while visiting the cave is the Bracken Bat Flight that takes place during the summer months.
+This is when the largest bat colony in the world (we’re talking millions) spirals out of the cave into the night in an almost ethereal manner.